Why should you spend the miracle Christmas in Thailand this year?

 Spending Christmas away in a foreign land with an alien culture is an enriching life experience.
 Perhaps you’ll come to realize that Christmas is in fact all about material possession these days, and you’ll long for the times when it was about family and friends, and you’ll head back home determined not to be influenced so much by the advertisements and the buy-buy-buy culture of Christmas.
 Or, you’ll really miss opening hundreds of shiny presents and you’ll double down the following year – it really depends on the person.
 Whatever your motivations are for doing it, Christmas away from home provides ample time to reflect on the holiday and what’s really important to you – and Thailand is as good a place as any to get away from it all.

 And breathe.
 Christmas should be fun, but with the weather, money, and planning to worry about, we often forget about that part.
-Rather than stress about the “most wonderful time of the year”, leave it all behind, by waking up in paradise instead.
+Rather than being stressed about the “most wonderful time of the year”, leave it all behind, by waking up in paradise instead.
 Besides, it happens every year – so you won’t be missing out on much.
-Head to Thailand for Christmas – you won’t regret it.
+Head to Thailand this Christmas – you won’t regret it.